Tech For Social Good Spotlight: Ben Spector '17

 - Posted by Jesse Polhemus

 - on April 5, 2019

 by Adi Melamed

-Click the link that follows for other stories in the Tech for Social Good Spotlight series and more news items about our innovative and pioneering alums.
+Click the link that follows for other stories in the Tech for Social Good Spotlight series and more news items about our Socially Responsible Computing program and our innovative and pioneering alums.

 The Tech For Social Good Spotlight is a series focused on recent Brown Computer Science graduates working at the intersection of computer science and social good.
 The goal of these interviews is to explore what it means to work in the technology for social good space, what technology for social good might even mean in the first place, and most importantly, share advice for Brown students considering this path.
 The spotlight is organized by Impact Labs, a student-run organization creating awareness and access to opportunities in the tech for social good space.

 Ben Spector (Class of ‘17) has a BA in Computer Science and Music.
 He works as a Lead High School Instructor for Operation Spark, a nonprofit coding bootcamp focused on providing training opportunities for low-opportunity individuals to ease the process of getting software jobs.

 The following conversation has been edited for length and clarity.

 What were your past experiences in the CS for Social Good space?